DGJS-SDM/serler_v3/README.md

 ```
 npm start
 ```
-Then, open your web browser and locate to http://localhost:3001 for the server side and http://localhost:3000 for the client side.
+Then, open web browser and go to http://localhost:3001 for the server side and http://localhost:3000 for the client side.